Next award deadline: February 1, 2024

 Any member of APA Division 2: Society for the Teaching of Psychology is eligible to apply for an STP Instructional Resource Grant.
 Current members of the Society’s Executive Committee and the IRG Committee are ineligible to apply.

-All proposals must be electronically submitted by February 1; click here (requires login) for proposal guidelines and instructions on how to submit a proposal.
+All proposals must be electronically submitted by February 1; click here (requires login) for instructions on how to submit a proposal.
 Proposals will be reviewed by IRG subcommittee members appointed by the STP Grants Committee.
 Proposals are scored on the following six qualities: Pedagogical Value, Potential Value, Originality, Feasibility, Generalizability, and Adherence to Guidelines.
 Decisions will be announced by March 31, and projects may commence immediately thereafter.
 Each grant will comprise one $1500 check from the Society, payable to the principal investigator (or nonprofit foundation designated by the principal investigator), who is responsible for all expenses of the project.
-By July 15 of the same year, the investigator will provide the Director of Teaching Resources with a progress report.
-By December 31 of the same year, the investigator will provide the Director of Teaching Resources with the project results.
-If deemed an appropriate outlet, the authors will also submit the teaching resource suitable for duplication and distribution by STP.
+By July 15 of the same year, the authors will provide the IRG Chair with a mid-progress report.
+By December 31 of the same year, the authors will provide the IRG Chair with a final progress report, and if deemed an appropriate outlet, the authors will also submit the completed teaching resource suitable for duplication and distribution by STP.

-Reports from grant-winning proposals will receive the normal peer-review process before posting or publication.
-As a condition for the grant, recipients of Instructional Resource Grants will be asked to sign a publication agreement that grants authors the copyright and STP a license to distribute authors’ documents in both paper and electronic versions for four years.
-After four years, STP, at its discretion, can distribute and post the resource unless the author(s) request that the resource be withdrawn.
+If IRG recipients submit their teaching resource for publication by STP, it will undergo the peer-preview process.
+If the resource is accepted for publication, the authors will be asked to sign a publication agreement that grants authors the copyright and STP a license to distribute authors’ documents in both paper and electronic versions for four years.
+After four years, STP, at its discretion, can distribute and post the resource unless the authors request that the resource be withdrawn.

 E. PROPOSAL GUIDELINES